Everest View TrekEverest View Trek

 Eco Tourism

-“Leave nothing but footprints, take nothing but photos, kill nothing but time.”
-This classic slogan encapsulates the spirit of eco-tourism, which Mountain Eco Trails is deeply committed to.
-Our eco-tourism mission means we strive to minimize negative impact on the environment, maximize benefits to local communities, and raise awareness among trekkers about responsible travel.
+Our eco-tourism mission means we strive to minimise negative impact on the environment, maximise benefits to local communities, and raise awareness among trekkers about responsible travel.
 We encourage all our trekkers to pack out what they pack in, especially non-biodegradable waste.
-Plus, we strongly advise against buying many bottles water on the trek – not only do they get expensive as you go higher (due to porter transport costs, one liter can cost $2-3 in Namche), but the plastic often isn’t recycled.
+Plus, we strongly advise against buying many bottles of water on the trek – not only do they get expensive as you go higher, but the plastic often isn’t recycled.
 By trekking with a Nepali-owned company like Mountain Eco Trails and staying/eating in locally owned lodges, you ensure your spending directly benefits Sherpa and other ethnic communities of the Khumbu.
 Eco-tourism extends to cultural preservation.
 The Sherpa culture and Buddhist heritage are integral to the Everest region.
-When visiting a monastery such as Khumjung or Tengboche (if you do on a side trip), we may give a small donation, which helps upkeep.
-Mountain Eco Trails, as a company, is also a member of certain local initiatives like KEEP (Kathmandu Environmental Education Project) and the Porter Welfare programs, ensuring that not only nature but also the people (like porters) are treated well.
-Eco-tourism, to us, means trekking responsibly in all dimensions.
+When visiting a monastery such as Khumjung or Tengboche, we may give a small donation, which helps upkeep.

 Trekking Trail Conditions from Lukla to Namche

-The trail from Lukla to Namche Bazaar is part of the Everest Base Camp trail, one of the most well-developed and well-traveled trekking routes in Nepal.
-For the Everest View Trek, we’ll be using this main trail (up and back), which means you can expect fairly good conditions, clear signage in parts, and a steady stream of fellow trekkers and locals using it, especially in peak seasons.
-Here’s what you need to know about the trail itself:
+The trail from Lukla to Namche Bazaar is part of the Everest Base Camp trail, one of the most well-developed and well-travelled trekking routes in Nepal.
+For the Everest View Trek, we’ll be using this main trail, which means you can expect fairly good conditions, clear signage in parts, and a steady stream of fellow trekkers and locals using it, especially in peak seasons.
+Here’s what you need to know about the trail itself.
+The route from Lukla to Namche is well established and maintained.

-Elevation Gain & Terrain: From Lukla (2,840 m) down to Phakding (2,610 m) it’s mostly downhill or gentle ups and downs – a relatively easy walk.
+From Lukla (2,840 m) down to Phakding (2,610 m), it’s mostly downhill or gentle ups and downs – a relatively easy walk.
 From Phakding (2,610 m) to Namche (3,440 m) is the challenging part – lots of uphill, especially the last 600 m ascent.
 The trail is steep and zigzagging after the Hillary Bridge, with rocky steps.

-Crew Members from Mountain Eco Trails for this Trek
+Crew Members from Mountain Eco Trails for the 5-Day Everest View Trek

 One of the greatest assets on your Everest View Trek will be the crew members – the guide, porters, and support staff who accompany you.
 Mountain Eco Trails takes pride in our team, as they truly make the difference between a good trek and an exceptional, safe, memorable one.
 Here’s an overview of who will be with you on the trail and how our crew operates:

 Experienced Trekking Guide: You will be led by one of our professional licensed trekking guides.
-Our guides are highly experienced in the Everest region (many have done dozens of Everest Base Camp trips and shorter treks alike).
-They are trained and certified by the Nepal Academy of Tourism and Hotel Management (NATHM) or equivalent, and hold a valid guide license issued by the Nepal Tourism Board.
-More importantly, they bring a wealth of local knowledge – many are from the Everest region or nearby areas themselves.
+Our guides are highly experienced in the Everest region.
+More importantly, they bring a wealth of local knowledge; many are from the Everest region or nearby areas themselves.
 Our guides are also trained in first aid and altitude sickness response.
 They carry a basic first aid kit and a pulse oximeter to monitor oxygen saturation if needed.

 Additionally, our guides handle all the logistics during the trek: securing lodge rooms, ordering your meals, managing flight check-ins, and dealing with permits at park checkpoints.
 Consider them your guardian and problem-solver.
 If any issue arises – from a lost piece of gear to dietary needs – they will do their best to address it promptly.

-Permits and Documents Required for the Mt.
-Everest View Trek
+Permits and Documents Required for the Mount Everest View Trek

 Trekking in the Everest region requires a couple of important permits.
 These are essentially your tickets to enter and travel through the national park and local territory.
 Mountain Eco Trails will arrange these for you in advance (included in your package), but it’s good to know what they are and carry proof of them on the trek.
 Here’s what you need:

-Sagarmatha National Park Entry Permit: Sagarmatha (Everest) National Park is a protected area and a UNESCO World Heritage Site.
-All trekkers entering the park (which begins just after Monjo on the Lukla-Namche trail) must have a park permit.
-This permit contributes to the conservation and maintenance of the park.
-The cost for international tourists is NPR 3,000 per person (approximately $$25), and for SAARC nationals, NPR 1,500.
+Sagarmatha National Park Entry Permit: The cost for international tourists is NPR 3,000 per person (approximately $$25), and for SAARC nationals, NPR 1,500.
 (Nepali citizens pay a nominal fee of NPR 100).

 What to Pack for the 5-Day Trek to Everest?